Connor Wong Player Props: Red Sox vs. Pirates

 - Wong hit .188 with three doubles, a home run and five walks.

-- Wong got a hit in nine of 27 games last season, but had no multi-hit games.
+- Wong had a hit in nine of 27 games (33.3%) last season, without a single multi-hit performance.

-- He homered once out of 27 games a year ago, going deep in 1.8% of his plate appearances.
+- He went deep once out of 27 games a year ago, going deep in 1.8% of his plate appearances.

-- Wong drove in a run in five of 27 games last season (18.5%), including two games with multiple RBIs.

-- In seven of 27 games last year he scored a run, including multiple runs once.
+- He crossed home in seven of 27 games a year ago (25.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.